Massachusetts Department of Transportation: Accelerated Bridge Program

 The Accelerated Bridge Program is a bond bill signed into law by Governor Deval Patrick in August 2008, a year after the I-35W Mississippi River bridge collapse put the state's bridges in the spotlight.
 The $3 billion, 8-year accelerated bridge program will replace and rehabilitate around 270 bridges statewide.
 300–500 additional bridges will be preserved to prevent further deterioration.
 As of September 1, 2015, the program has reduced the number of structurally deficient bridges to 408, from 543 in 2008.
 The program is paid for using bonds in anticipation of future federal transportation grants to be issued to the state.

+Following the conclusion of the APB, the number of bridges in structurally deficient condition has seen a renewed increase.
+According to 2025 National Bridge Inventory data, Massachusetts maintains 5,311 bridges with 501 currently rated in poor condition.

 The MassDOT has called the Accelerated Bridge Program the "Laboratory of Innovation".
 Engineers on each project are invited to investigate other options to replace the bridges faster and more efficiently to reopen the bridges to traffic faster.
 Some of these options for the projects are: